seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

     or by changing its renderSelf or renderChildren attributes).
   - use m:multiple="true" for components which can appear multiple times (so they are referenced as lists and not as single references in the parent component).
+    An example where m:multiple often makes sense is table rows in a table.
   - use the element m:reference to reference other components.
-The refid attribute references the name of the components.
-Only components defined in their own xhtml file can be referenced. for these, the default id is the file name minus the .xhtml extension.
+The refid attribute references the id of the referenced components.
+Only components defined in their own xhtml file can be referenced.
+    For these, the default id is the file name minus the .xhtml extension.
   - for defining page templates, define a normal html file as template, and use a
     <m:insert name="..."/> at the places where the templated page should insert its content.
     For templated pages, use <m:template templateId="..."> as root element and <m:define name="..."> elements to define the snippets to insert into the template.
-  - see the xhtml files in the directory src/test/resources/de/seerheinlab/micgwaf/page for an example.
+  - see the xhtml files in the directory src/main/html in the micgwaf-demo project for an example.
   - see the [micgwaf namespace reference](namespace.md) for a reference of the elements and attributes in the micgwaf namespace.